New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Aerobic exercise is more effective at regulating blood pressure when done in the evening than in the morning.
-Researchers conducting a study in elderly patients at the School of Physical Education and Sport of the University of São Paulo (EEFE-USP) in Brazil found that evening exercise was better at regulating blood pressure due to improved cardiovascular control by the autonomic nervous system through a mechanism known as the baroreflex.
+Researchers conducting a study of elderly patients at the School of Physical Education and Sport of the University of São Paulo (EEFE-USP) in Brazil found that evening exercise was better at regulating blood pressure due to improved cardiovascular control by the autonomic nervous system through a mechanism known as the baroreflex.
 The study was published in The Journal of Physiology.

-The study was part of Brito’s postdoctoral project, which is supported by FAPESP and is supervised by Claudia Lucia de Moraes Forjas, professor at EEFE-USP.
+The study was part of Brito's postdoctoral project, which is supported by FAPESP and supervised by Claudia Lucia de Moraes Forjas, professor at EEFE-USP.

-The study involved 23 elderly patients diagnosed and treated for hypertension, who were randomly assigned to two groups: morning training and evening training.
+The study involved 23 elderly patients diagnosed and treated for hypertension, who were randomly assigned to one of two groups: morning training and evening training.
 Both groups trained for ten weeks on a stationary bike at moderate intensity, three 45-minute sessions per week.

-The researchers also monitored mechanisms related to the autonomic nervous system (which controls breathing, heart rate, blood pressure, digestion, and other involuntary body functions), such as muscle sympathetic nerve activity (which regulates peripheral blood flow through the contraction and relaxation of blood vessels in muscle tissue) and baroreflex (an assessment of blood pressure control through changes in muscle sympathetic nerve activity).
+The researchers also monitored mechanisms related to the autonomic nervous system (which controls breathing, heart rate, blood pressure, digestion, and other involuntary body functions), such as muscle sympathetic nerve activity (which regulates peripheral blood flow through the contraction and relaxation of blood vessels in muscle tissue) and the baroreflex (an assessment of blood pressure control through changes in muscle sympathetic nerve activity).

 The evening training group improved all four parameters analyzed: systolic and diastolic blood pressure, baroreflex, and muscle sympathetic nerve activity.
-The morning training group showed no improvement in muscle sympathetic nerve activity, systolic blood pressure or baroreflex.
+The morning training group showed no improvement in muscle sympathetic nerve activity, systolic blood pressure, or baroreflex.

 "When blood pressure drops, this area alerts the area of the brain that controls the autonomic nervous system, which in turn signals the heart to beat faster and tells the arteries to contract harder.
 If blood pressure rises, it alerts the heart to beat slower and tells the arteries to contract less.
 In other words, it modulates blood pressure beat by beat," Brito explained.